 She earned her Bachelor’s in Music Education from Kent State University where she studied cello with Moshe Amitay.
 She holds a Master’s degree in Educational Management from the University of Houston Clear Lake.
 Organization is a gift; as she has served as Region 17 orchestra division chairman, organized several district-wide orchestra festivals for the beginning orchestra students, and served on numerous campus and district-level committees.
 In her free time she is a mom to 2 active teen-agers and is an avid runner & swimmer.

-What to expect in Rachel’s classes:
+What to expect in Haydn’s classes: